slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On communication

-> *'People don’t listen, they just wait for their turn to talk.' -- Chuck Palahniuk*
+> *"People don’t listen, they just wait for their turn to talk."
+-- Chuck Palahniuk*

 Speak less and listen more.
 Listening is powerful.

-> *'Knowledge speaks, but wisdom listens.' -- Jimi Hendrix*
+> *"Knowledge speaks, but wisdom listens."
+-- Jimi Hendrix*

-> *'When you listen, you may learn something new.' -- Dalai Lama*
+> *"When you listen, you may learn something new."
+-- Dalai Lama*

-> *'Admit when you're wrong.
-Shut up when you're right.' -- John Gottman*
+> *"Admit when you're wrong.
+Shut up when you're right."
+-- John Gottman*

 ### How to communicate?